vasilisqq/webar/README.md

 ## Installation and use

-You should be clone this files into your 8thWall project or check how it [works](https://ngodbnn.8thwall.app/arcat/)
+You should be clone this files into your 8thWall project or check how it [works](https://ngodbnn.8thwall.app/arcat/) (use mobile)

 ## License